-We develop and update the Code regularly based on the characteristics and our aspirations for the Group to make sure we continue to do the right thing in all circumstances.
+This Code is regularly updated based on the characteristics and the aspirations for the Group to make sure all parties continue to do the right thing in all circumstances.

-We consider a range of factors including our business model, approach to remuneration, our business culture, and our role in markets and in society, when deciding on the aspirations we have for our business culture.
-We actively seek to understand what misconduct looks like and to identify any "gaps" or risks in our way of organising our business activities.
+A range of factors considered includes the Group's business model, its approach to remuneration, its business culture, and its role in markets and in society when deciding on the aspirations we have for our business culture.
+We actively seek to understand what misconduct looks like and to identify any 'gaps' or risks in our way of organising our business activities.